Warby Parker plans IPO, looking to future growth in eyeglasses

 The eyeglass seller has posted stellar revenue growth, but hasn’t yet turned a profit.

 Despite COVID-19, Warby Parker actually saw its share of sales through stores increase.
-Before the pandemic, it did 35% of its business in stores, the rest online.
-Last year, even after the virus struck, the proportion sold in stores climbed to 40%.
+Before the pandemic, it did 65% of its business in stores, the rest online.
+This year, even after the virus struck, the proportion sold in stores fell but then recovered to 50%.

 In 2019, the firm’s sales surged to $371 million, a one-year jump of $100 million.
 But in 2020, growth slowed.
 Warby Parker posted sales of $394 million that year, reflecting a slowdown during the pandemic when the company closed some stores.
 The company broke even in 2019, but lost $22 million in 2018 and $55 million in 2020.